openxc/vi-firmware/docs/getting-started/with-config.rst

 Compiling with a Custom Configuration
 =====================================

-Didn't we say that we didn't have to know how to write C++, though?
-Correct!
-We've reached the final piece - the OpenXC Python library includes a tool that will *generate the C++* for ``signals.cpp`` from the JSON configuration file we wrote earlier.
+The VI firmware doesn't understand the JSON configuration file format natively, so next you have to convert it to a C++ implementation.
+The OpenXC Python library includes a tool that will *generate the C++* for ``signals.cpp`` from your configuration file, so you still don't have to write any code.

-From the environment setup, we already have the OpenXC Python library installed.
-Assuming the ``accelerator-config.json`` file is in our home directory, run this to generate a valid ``signals.cpp`` for our CAN
+You should already have the Python library installed from the environment setup you did earlier (and if not, run `pip install openxc`).
+Assuming the ``accelerator-config.json`` file we created is in our home directory, run this to generate a valid ``signals.cpp`` for our CAN signal:
-signal:

 .. code-block:: sh

    vi-firmware/src $ openxc-generate-firmware-code --message-set ~/accelerator-config.json > signals.cpp

-and then try compiling again:
+and then re-compile the firmware:

 .. code-block:: sh